tnaums/komagataella/README.md

 ## Description

-This package analyzes DNA sequence files for pPICZ expression plasmids.
+This package is for analyzing DNA sequence files from pPICZ and pGAPZ expression plasmids.
 These plasmids are commonly used to express recombinant proteins in the yeast *Komagataella phaffii* (*Pichia pastoris*).
-It locates the coding sequence for the recombinant protein, outputs protein fasta files, and summarizes information for the protein.
+The program extracts the coding sequence for the recombinant protein and produces a protein summary.

 There are two major use cases:
-1. you are a protein scientist with lots of these files
-2. you are reading a published manuscript about a recombinant protein produced in *K. phaffii* and want to take a closer look
+1. to assist in organizing and documenting a plasmid sequence database from a personal strain collection
+2. to allow automated analysis of proteins encoded by plasmids linked to published manuscripts

 ## Installation
 Steps to install and run your project.

 ## Usage
-How to use the project, with examples if possible.
+Example files are included in `data/`.
+Each file is placed inside of unique folder; for example: data/pTAN121/pTAN121.fa.
+New files can be added similarly.
+The DNA sequence fasta files must end in either `*.fa` or `*.fasta`.

+To run the program, type `python3 main.py`.
+This will launch an interactive menu, allowing file selection.

 ## Contributing
 Guidelines for contributing to the project.